rfbergeron/arithmetic-coding/PLANNING.md

 a map each time.
 They must be recalculated each time a character is encoded or decoded.

+# Improved two pass approach
+Since there is no guarantee that we will be able to seek a stream to read its contents multiple times, the user should be required to explicitly build the map before encoding or decoding the stream.

+The two pass encode and decode methods will not write the table to the output;
+the user must also perform another call to do that, to allow tables to be stored separately from the data.

+To make it easy to determine whether or not a file has been encoded with a table prepended to it, we will need to do the following:
+1. Have a "Beginning of encoding" marker, which will be a sequence of bytes.
+2. Have an explicit "End of encoding" character, which receives its own table entry.
+3. Have a "End of table" marker, so that the table reader does not interpret any of the encoded data as table entries.
+4. Optionally, have a "Beginning of table" marker.
+This could also just be a magic number, and the presence of a table in the stream determined by

+# Two pass dynamic approach
+This approach is the same as above, except that instead of using static values when encoding the data, after encoding each character, the occurrenc count for that character is decremented, so that the probability ranges are exact at each location in the stream.

+This scheme may need a different function, since ideally in the static two pass approach, the map argument would be a constant reference to avoid copies.
+That wouldn't be possible here, since we must modify the map.
+Alternatively, this scheme could construct a second map that holds the number of each character that has already been encoded, which is subtracted from the original character map.

 # Understanding stream iterators
 Stream iterators require a single template argument `T`, which is the type that the contents of the stream will be converted to (for `istreams`) or from (for